 If you pair that up with an NVMe SSD (more on that later), you can be done with the installation in mere minutes!

-If you’re already using a USB and still facing difficulty, the problem might be with your USB device.
+If you’re already using a USB and still facing difficulty, the problem might be your USB device.
 While USB drives are much more reliable than technology, they aren’t foolproof.

 To ensure that your USB drive is entirely operational, you can try using it for data transfer on another PC.
 Pick a large file.
 One that’s at least a few hundred MBs.